The inquiry into the Recent Allegations relating to Conditions and Circumstances at the Regional Processing Centre in Nauru

 - Offshore processing of asylum claims should be abolished and the detention centres in Nauru and Manus Island should be closed

-- All asylum seekers currently subject to offshore processing should be returned to Australia for processing of their claims, and
+- All people seeking asylum currently subject to offshore processing should be returned to Australia for processing of their claims, and

-- All asylum seekers who have been found to be refugees after having their claims processed offshore be returned to Australia and granted permanent Protection Visas.
+- All people seeking asylum who have been found to be refugees after having their claims processed offshore be returned to Australia and granted permanent Protection Visas.

 Recommendation 2: Review compliance with human rights, evidence and justification for the policy